OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-57-en.md

 ### MemBlock and cache

-#### CHI Bus
+- **CHI Bus**

-CHI-L3 (OpenLLC) completed the code design and was integrated into the Xiangshan system test.
+    - CHI-L3 (OpenLLC) completed the code design and was integrated into the Xiangshan system test.
 The CHI-L2+OpenLLC+DummyLLC (CHI2AXI) SoC was built, successfully running single-core CoreMark and Linux-hello.

-Support for CHI's CMO instructions was added to OpenLLC.
+    - Support for CHI's CMO instructions was added to OpenLLC.

-The design plan for the CHI2AXI bridge was formulated, and RTL design began.
+    - The design plan for the CHI2AXI bridge was formulated, and RTL design began.

-#### Features
+- **RVA23 Profile**
+    - Scalar unaligned memory access (Zicclsm + Zama16b) extensions: passed riscv-test with virtual memory, ready to be merged into master ([#3320](https://github.com/OpenXiangShan/XiangShan/pull/3320))
+    - Cache manipulation (Zicbom + Zicboz) extensions: support for CBO instructions is being added to NEMU and DiffTest.
+    - Software prefetching (Zicbop) extension: completes the software data prefetching part ([#3320](https://github.com/OpenXiangShan/XiangShan/pull/3320))
+    - Page-based Memory Attributes (Svpbmt) extension: adds Svpbmt basic path support ([#3404](https://github.com/OpenXiangShan/XiangShan/pull/3404))
+    - 48-bit virtual memory management (Sv48) extension: passed Sv48 & Sv48x4 tests and completed timing evaluation, ready to be merged into master ([#3406](https://github.com/OpenXiangShan/XiangShan/pull/3406))
-Completed the RVA23 CMO code design and integrated it with the OpenLLC TL-Test framework that supports CMO requests, successfully running single CMO requests.
+    - Completed the RVA23 CMO code design and integrated it with the OpenLLC TL-Test framework that supports CMO requests, successfully running single CMO requests.

-#### Performance
+- **Performance**
-Added a TP metaBuffer on L2 TP meta to cache valid TP meta, alleviating negative competition between TP meta and L2 data; introduced a TP switch based on access frequency, turning off TP during high memory access.
+    - Added a TP metaBuffer on L2 TP meta to cache valid TP meta, alleviating negative competition between TP meta and L2 data; introduced a TP switch based on access frequency, turning off TP during high memory access.

-The L2 Tubins replacement algorithm was tested and showed a performance increase of 0.15% compared to the DRRIP replacement algorithm.
+    - The L2 Tubins replacement algorithm was tested and showed a performance increase of 0.15% compared to the DRRIP replacement algorithm.

-The L3 Chrome replacement algorithm, after unit test framework trace stimulation testing and parameter tuning, showed a 27% hit rate increase on mcf but a decrease at some checkpoints; further exploration of EQ space compression was conducted.
+    - The L3 Chrome replacement algorithm, after unit test framework trace stimulation testing and parameter tuning, showed a 27% hit rate increase on mcf but a decrease at some checkpoints; further exploration of EQ space compression was conducted.

-#### Tools
+- **Tools**
-The TL-Test framework iteration now can parse TL Logs into traces (TL Trace), serving as a test stimulus.
+    - The TL-Test framework iteration now can parse TL Logs into traces (TL Trace), serving as a test stimulus.

+- **Timing Optimizations**
+    - Fixed a number of MemBlock critical paths, mainly including issue & writeback of scalar load / store instructions ([#3208](https://github.com/OpenXiangShan/XiangShan/pull/3208)).
+Currently MemBlock internal violations are around -60ps and Backend-MemBlock port violations are around -125ps.

 ## RTL Evaluation